antoniocasero/ACPScrollMenu/README.md

 [*$ git clone git@github.com:antoniocasero/ACPScrollMenu.git*]()

-* Or just drag this class to your project and import `ACPScrollMenu` to your viewcontroller.
+* Or just drag this component to your project and import `ACPScrollMenu` to your viewcontroller.

 ## Implementing